mak-kirkland/markdown-vault-organizer/README.md

 # Obsidian Vault Organizer 🗃️

 This script automatically organizes an Obsidian vault by parsing tags in your Markdown files and moving them into structured folders based on configurable category and subcategory rules.
-It also updates tag-based indexes and cleans up unwanted files like redirects and templates.

 🧭 If you need to convert a MediaWiki XML dump into a clean, tag-driven Obsidian vault, check out my [MediaWiki to Obsidian Converter](https://github.com/mak-kirkland/mediawiki-to-obsidian).